IRAL-shmtu/2025Graduated/README.md

 ## 📁 Repository Structure

-Each graduate has a dedicated subdirectory containing their project materials:
+Each graduate has a dedicated subdirectory under the `2025Graduated/` folder containing a single `README.md` file:
 ```
-/students/
+/2025Graduated/
     ├── Alice_Wang/
-    │   ├── paper.pdf
-    │   ├── README.md
-    │   ├── open_source/       # code that is publicly available
-    │   └── private/           # confidential or unpublished components (if any)
+    │   └── README.md    # Project summary and external links
     ├── Bob_Li/
-    └── ...
+    └── …
 ```

 - The `/open_source` directory contains code licensed for public use.
 - The `/private` directory contains restricted materials that are **not open-source**, due to confidentiality or publication policies.

-> If you're a team member, please contact your supervisor before sharing private components externally.
+> All project code and data are hosted externally by the respective authors.
+No source code is stored in this repository.

 ## 📜 Licensing